w35l3y/hassio-addons/cloudflare_tunnel/README.md

 ```

 If you **have** your own domain<br />
 Note: This way, you can have as many services as you want at once.
 Just add a new hostname and service.
 The last one is "catch-all", so it doesn't have specific hostname.
-You also may use wildcard character.<br />
+You may also use wildcard character in hostname.<br />

 ```
 no-autoupdate: true